 The charge by radius ratio for Be+2 is very high, greater than that of any cations except H+ and B+3.
 The closest value is found with Al+3.
 This fact suggests that beryllium and aluminum have similar physical and chemical properties.
 Both the metal dissolves in aqueous alkali by evolving hydrogen.
 The standard electrode potentials of the two metals are equal (-1.7 V).
 The oxides and hydroxides are amphoteric and the anhydrous halides of both metals are formed dimeric compounds with metal-halogen-metal bridges.
 The thermal stability of both metals sulfates is nearly the same.

-Hydrides, oxides, and Hydroxides
+Hydrides, oxides, and Hydroxide of beryllium

-Beryllium does not form any hydrides directly but BeH2 may be obtained by reducing BeCl2 with lithium hydride with LiAlH4.
+It does not form any hydrides directly but BeH2 may be obtained by reducing BeCl2 with lithium hydride with LiAlH4.
 Beryllium hydride is an amorphous white solid which decomposed above 250°C giving hydrogen.
 It forms its monoxide (BeO) when heated in oxygen.
 Beryllium oxide is strongly basic in nature and formed by covalent bonding.
-The hydroxide like beryllium hydroxide, Be(OH)2 can be obtained by treating their monoxide with water or by adding alkali to an aqueous solution of the salts.
+The hydroxide like Be(OH)2 can be obtained by treating their monoxide with water or by adding alkali to an aqueous solution of the salts.

-Carbides, Nitrides, and Halides
+Carbides, Nitrides, and Halides of beryllium

-The carbides of beryllium have the chemical formula Be2C and are formed by direct reaction with carbon at 1900°C. It also obtained heating metal with acetylene around 400°C. Beryllium burns in nitrogen to form crystalline solid nitrides like Be3N2.
+The carbides of Be have the chemical formula Be2C and are formed by direct reaction with carbon at 1900°C. It also obtained heating metal with acetylene around 400°C. It burns in nitrogen to form crystalline solid nitrides like Be3N2.
 All the metals of Group-2 combine with halogen at a suitable temperature to form dihalides like BeCl2 or MgCl2.
 All the halides of beryllium are covalent and polymeric in nature and do not conduct electricity in the molten phase of the metal.

 Beryllium alkyls can be made by a reaction like HgMe2 + Be → Hg + BeMe2 at 110°C. The aryl compounds of the metal are made by reacting lithium aryl (in a hydrocarbon) with BeCl2 in ether.
 These compounds are viscous liquids or solids which are spontaneously flammable in air and rapidly hydrolyzed by a water molecule.